 If You Feel You’re Being Followed

 Get instantly alerted about GPS tracking devices or cellular bugs within 30 feet with one of our GPS detector devices.
 You can select audible alerts through earbuds or choose to remain covert with vibration alerts.
 Once the bug has been detected, you can determine its precise location.

 If You Worry About Being Overheard

-Our audio jammers, or speech protection devices, allow you to conduct confidential meetings free of worry about eavesdropping or taping devices.
-The jammer generates chaotic noise — distortion and reverberation — that renders listening devices useless.
+Our audio jammers, or speech protection devices, allow you to conduct confidential meetings free of worry about eavesdropping or tapping devices.
+The jammer generates chaotic noise — distortion, and reverberation — that renders listening devices useless.
 The audio output matches the level of your voice, so it will never exceed the volume of a normal conversation.
 Some of these devices can attach to windows and walls, and more advanced devices even include headphone inputs for more protected meetings.

 If your issue isn’t addressed by one of these tools, you can browse our full selection of counter surveillance tools or chat with one of our counter surveillance professionals to find the right technology for you.